Award Winning Attorneys

 While the SEC Whistleblower Program applies to violations of the U.S. securities laws, those violations may occur anywhere in the world.
 While each case is different and jurisdictional issues can be complex, organizations (or individuals) may be subject to SEC jurisdiction if they have investors, investments, operations, employees, or clients in the United States.

 Fortunately, whistleblowers from all walks of life and every corner of the globe are coming forward.
 By the thousands.
-At Labaton Sucharow, we represent numerous international whistleblowers in high-profile whistleblower matters involving a wide-range of securities violations including Corporate Disclosures & Financials, Foreign Corrupt Practices Act, and Trading violations.
+We have represented numerous international whistleblowers in high-profile whistleblower matters involving a wide-range of securities violations including Corporate Disclosures & Financials, Foreign Corrupt Practices Act, and Trading violations.
 To better serve our international clients, we have traveled overseas to discuss whistleblowing with them and their families and to investigate possible securities violations.